How do we engage today’s students, in today’s world, with literary and nonfiction texts?

-Located in the beautiful and historic Providence Biltmore Hotel in the heart of downtown Providence, RI, NCTE’s Summer Institute is both a celebration of and a call to action for veteran English teachers.
+Held in the beautiful and historic Providence Biltmore Hotel in the heart of downtown Providence, Rhode Island, this institute is both a celebration of and a call to action for veteran English teachers, and will ensure that you:

 Teaching English well has always required bravery.
 To be relevant, teaching English today requires different skills than it did even just five years ago, skills that are critical to our students’ informed participation in society.